tamago-labs/legato-finance/README.md

 The project using a monorepo structure consists of 2 packages using [Lerna](https://lerna.js.org).

 - `client`: the frontend application made with [React](https://react.dev/), TailwindCSS, Sui.js and Suiet's wallet-kit
-- `legato`: contains Move-based smart contracts
+- `move`: contains Move-based smart contracts

 ## Getting started